 It is more common in California to refer to a “divorce of marriage” as a “dissolution of marriage.”
 The terms are interchangeable.
-To begin the process, you should file your petition for dissolution, nullity, or legal separation in the superior court in the count where the marriage was entered.
-Your petition must state what your ground for divorce is.
-“Grounds” means the legal basis for the divorce.
+To begin the process, you should file your petition for dissolution, nullity, or legal separation in the superior court in the county where the marriage was entered.

 California is a “no fault” divorce state.
 This means that the spouse asking for the divorce does not have to prove fault or wrong-doing of the other spouse in order to be granted a divorce.
 Rather, the spouse seeking the divorce must simply “irreconcilable differences.”

 Petitioner: the spouse who files the first divorce or legal separation forms with the court

 Respondent: the spouse who is on the receiving end of the filed divorce or legal separation forms